 So what's next?
-"What's next" comes on June 1, when MLB.com At Bat VR will make its public debut.
-It's the first complete live-game sports experience in Virtual Reality, which means that not only can you watch real-time video (or any archived game back to 2015), you can do it an immersive virtual experience.
+"What's next" has arrived, as MLB.com At Bat VR has made its public debut.
+It's the first complete live-game sports experience in Virtual Reality, which means that not only can you watch real-time video (or any archived game back to 2015), you can do it in an immersive virtual experience.

-"It's another improvement, an advancement, in what we regard to be the best app in sports," said Major League Baseball Commissoner Rob Manfred said on Thursday.
+"It's another improvement, an advancement, in what we regard to be the best app in sports," said Major League Baseball Commissoner Rob Manfred said.
 "It's something we think our fans will be excited about."

 It's easy to see why.
-When I got a preview of the experience during Wednesday's Dodgers-Giants matinee, my first reaction was, "Do you mind if I spend the next two hours in your office and watch the entire game?"
+When I got a preview of the experience during a recent Dodgers-Giants game, my first reaction was, "Do you mind if I spend the next two hours in your office and watch the entire game?"
 And that wasn't just about the Clayton Kershaw vs. Johnny Cueto matchup of aces.
 It was about the realization that watching the game in VR added an entirely new layer of interest, simply because of what the technology is capable of.